10 Do’s and Don’ts of RRFBs: Your Ultimate Guide

 Below you will find the top 10 “do’s and don’ts” of using Rectangular Rapid Flashing Beacons, based on what we see working with municipalities every day on RRFB applications.

 If you have a location where RRFB solutions are being considered please reach out!
 We would love to review your plans and ideas.
-Be sure to refer to the MUTCD Interim Approval 21 – Rectangular Rapid-Flashing Beacons at Crosswalks for the official ruling on the use of RRFBs.
+Be sure to refer to the MUTCD 11th Edition, Chapter 4L for the official standards in the use of RRFBs.

 Below is a comprehensive list of RRFB best practices: